bodiwael/AML-Task3/README.md

 - The **Johns Hopkins Turbulence Database (JHTDB)** for providing high-quality CFD data.
 - The research paper [DOI: 10.1007/s40314-023-02547-9](https://doi.org/10.1007/s40314-023-02547-9) for inspiration and methodology.
-- The TensorFlow and Keras communities for their machine learning tools.

----

-This README provides an overview of the project, steps to set it up, and how to run the model.
-It also includes instructions for evaluating the model and comparing it to traditional turbulence models.